 You can search the internet for videos or articles on how to use a clicker, or you can also buy books that will teach you.

-Once your cat knows the tricks very well, you can start reducing the amount of rewards he receives.
+Once your cat knows the tricks very well, you can start reducing the number of rewards he receives.
 Start by rewarding only half of the time.
-Then, reduce at 1 reward for 3 "sit".
-Then 1 on 4, and then you can reward more randomly.
-Even when your cat is an expert at sitting and really likes it, you still need to randomly reward from time to time so the behavior doesn't extinguish.
+Then, reduce to one reward for three "sits."
+Then one of four, and then you can reward him randomly.
+Even when your cat is an expert at sitting, you'll still need to randomly reward him from time to time so the behavior doesn't extinguish.
 The cat needs to expect a treat so he performs the behavior just in case he would get a reward.
-Also, when the behavior is associated with great foods, the behavior itself become really fun to do and rewarding.
+Also, when the behavior is associated with great foods, the behavior itself becomes really fun and is plenty rewarding.